gabrys/svn2github/README.md

                         Directory to keep the cached data to avoid re- downloading all SVN and Git history each time.
+This is optional, but highly recommended --git-dir GIT_DIR
+                        Directory to keep the cached data to avoid re- downloading all SVN and Git history each time.
 This is optional, but highly recommended
+                        the difference for cache-dir is that is not compress and avoid decompress, copy all to an temporary directory and compress again.

 ====